-

 Generally, drivers with provisional licenses can choose from the same plea options, but if they’re found guilty of any traffic violation, they face license revocation for:

-- Six months for the first offense.
+- 3 months for the 1st offense.

-- One year for the second offense.
+- 6 month for the 2nd offense.

 These penalties are in addition to any penalties handed down for violating the terms of a provisional license.